openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 ### Credential Authorization Request {#credential-request}

-A credential authorization request is an OAuth Authorization request defined as defined in section 4.1.1 of [@!RFC6749], which request to grant access to the credential endpoint as defined in (#credential-endpoint).
+A credential authorization request is an OAuth Authorization request as defined in section 4.1.1 of [@!RFC6749], which requests to grant access to the credential endpoint as defined in (#credential-endpoint).
 It also follows the recommendations given in [@!I-D.ietf-oauth-security-topics].

-There are two possible ways to make a credential authorization request, one makes use of the `authorization_details` request parameter as defined in [@!I-D.ietf-oauth-rar] with one or more authorization details objects of type `openid_credential`.
+There are two possible ways to make a credential authorization request.
+One way is to use of the `authorization_details` request parameter as defined in (#authorization-details) with one or more authorization details objects of type `openid_credential`.
 The other is through the use of scopes as defined in (#credential-request-using-type-specific-scope).

-A non-normative example of a credential authorization request using the `authorization_details` parameter.
+A non-normative example of a credential authorization request using the `authorization_details` parameter  (uses PKCE as defined in [@!RFC7636]) (with line wraps within values for display purposes only).

 ```
 HTTP/1.1 302 Found